 In the areas covered by this investigation, 47 properties were flooded internally and a further 11 properties were flooded externally.
-This flooding was from surface water, not from rivers or water coming up out of sewers or from water pipes.
+This flooding was from a mixture of surface water and water coming up and out of sewers.

 Hertfordshire County Council (HCC) in its role as Lead Local Flood Authority on becoming aware of a flooding issue has the responsibility to begin an investigation.